 - mandoline – Helpful for quickly making thin even slices of beets.
 This mandoline is affordable and has lots of good reviews.
 Of course, if you have a steady hand and a very sharp knife you can slice by hand if you wish.

 - coffee grinder – For making rosemary salt.

 - two baking sheets

-- 1 pound room temperature beets, washed and dried*
+- 1 lb beets (room temperature – washed and dried)